Give the Gift of Eastern Oregon

 Eastern Oregon may be sprawling, but its friendly towns have inviting shopping zones dotted with independent businesses.
 Shoppers adore browsing the streets of Joseph, punctuated with locally made bronze statues and surrounded by alpine views, as well as the historic downtown of nearby Enterprise.
 Baker City’s Main Street is lined with Victorian-era buildings and is wide enough to turn a mule team around, and La Grande’s main street offers a sweet stroll past vintage brick buildings.
 Pendleton’s downtown thrives with saddle makers and saloons and holiday lights at the Heritage Station Museum, plus a collection of local artisan goods at A Piece of Pendleton.
 Many businesses offer online shopping and gift certificates for those who prefer to shop from home.

-The Condon at the Oregon Frontier Chamber of Commerce has an awesome boutique where people can browse and buy local products.
+The Oregon Frontier Chamber of Commerce has an awesome boutique where people can browse and buy local products.
 From the northeastern corner of the state, Genuine Wallowa County features handmade items from 65+ local makers from Wallowa County and the Nez Perce Tribe.
 A gift Four Rivers Digital Gift Card can be used at a number of Ontario businesses.
 In the picturesque southeastern corner of Oregon, Shop Harney businesses banded together to offer one gift card redeemable at 50+ stores.
 Near the John Day Fossil Beds, Grant County Greenbacks return for the holiday season and are valid at dozens of businesses; while in John Day, look for the downtown window decorating contest.
 Find out more about Wallowa County’s Buckskin Bucks program and Union County’s Gift UC program make it easy to use gift certificates to support the local community.

 Home Gifts in Eastern Oregon